 |Class A & C||GOOGL|

-To be eligible for S&P 500 inclusion, each company must be publicly held, and to be in the top 500, currently each is at least $13 Billion capitalization.
-Except each company must also be selected by a committee with additional performance concerns.
-Companies can also be similarly removed from the S&P 500.
+To be eligible for S&P 500 inclusion, each company's stock must be publicly held, and to be in the top 500, currently each is at least $14.6 Billion capitalization.
+However each company is selected by a committee with additional performance concerns.
+Companies can also be similarly removed from the S&P 500 (one must be removed for every company added).
 These S&P 500 are the Big Boys, the largest and most financially successful.
 Then all of the S&P 500 index funds simply plan to exactly track and match the performance of the S&P 500 index (less the fund's expense fee).
-Again, the S&P 500 is near 80% of the total U.S. market capitalization.
+The S&P 500 is near 80% of the total U.S. market capitalization.

 See the largest company stocks NOT in the S&P 500, but in some cases, these are just different classes of stock, those typically being non-public Class A. For example, this list shows Berkshire Hathaway private class A as the largest entry Not in the S&P 500, however Berkshire Hathaway public class B was added to S&P 500 in 2010.